Taofeek-ATom/alx-system_engineering-devops/0x02-shell_redirections/README.md

-display contents using etc passwd and etc hosts
+last 10 lines in etc passwd